Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Simulations

-We compared the sampling methods: simple random sampling (SRS) which we consider to be the ``baseline'', surrogate-guided sampling designs (SGS), as well as random over-sampling (ROS) which is a commonly used analysis-based re-sampling procedure.
+We compared the following methods: SRS which we consider to be the ``baseline'', SGS, as well as random over-sampling (ROS) which is a commonly used analysis-based re-sampling procedure.
 For each simulated cohort, we set aside a large validation sample with sample size $n_{val} = 10000$ using SRS.
-From the remaining subjects, we simulated ``abstraction samples" varying across a grid of sample sizes, and sampling methods of SRS, ROS, SGS 1:1 or SGS 3:1, where SGS may be based on surrogates $Z1$ or $Z2$.
-For the SRS and SGS sampling designs, the abstraction sample size is exactly the development sample size.
+From the remaining subjects, we simulated ``abstraction samples" varying across a grid of sample sizes, and sampling methods of SRS, ROS, SGS 1:1 (equal case to control ratio) or SGS 3:1 (cases are 3x controls), where SGS may be based on surrogates $Z1$ or $Z2$.
+For the SRS and SGS sampling designs, the abstraction sample size is exactly the training sample size.
 The ROS procedure replicates cases from an SRS sample of size $n$ until the number of cases and controls are equal.
-Therefore, even though both SRS and ROS have the same ``abstraction sample size", ROS results in a higher development sample size due to case replication.
-For a fair comparison, we used abstraction sample size rather than development sample size as the unit of cost measurement.\\
+Therefore, even though both SRS and ROS have the same ``abstraction sample size", ROS results in a higher training sample size due to case replication.
+We used abstraction sample size, rather than training sample size, as the unit of cost measurement.\\

-For each iterations we fit either Lasso or Ridge classification models, but coefficients for enrichment surrogates were assigned a zero penalty, which is a modification to the usual likelihood so that the surrogate is always included in the resulting model.
-Regularization parameters were selected based on values that maximized AUC using ten-fold cross-validation on development samples.
+For each iteration we fit either Lasso or Ridge classification models, but coefficients for the surrogate used for sampling were assigned a zero penalty, which is a modification to the usual likelihood so that the surrogate is always included in the resulting model.
+Regularization parameters were selected based on values that maximized AUC using ten-fold cross-validation on training samples.
 Then, we apply resulting model estimates to the validation sample, calculating the empirical validation AUC using the Wilcoxon-Mann-Whitney formula.
 Over all $B=1000$ iterations, we calculated average validation AUCs and illustrated results in the form of learning curves.
 Briefly, a learning curve is a type of plot in machine-learning to show the change in model prediction accuracy (here: discrimination) when cost (here: abstraction sample size) increases.
 In these experiments, since we compared prediction accuracy across different sampling designs conditioned on the same models and data generating mechanism, the difference in model performance is due to differences in the sampling design that gave rise to resulting samples.